Nydragon/Nydragon/README.md

 I focus on writing tools in Rust and contributing to [OpenStreetMap](https://www.openstreetmap.org/).

 > [!NOTE]
 > I am on the lookout for an end of studies internship.
-If I caught your eye, please reach out to me via [mail](mailto:d99tbwy91@mozmail.com).
+Please reach out to me via [mail](mailto:d99tbwy91@mozmail.com) if you are interested.

 Some projects I worked on are: